©Gary Hogg 2018 firstname.lastname@example.org

 I have recently been hired for voice over work.
 Being a performer and broadcaster I can easily read in broad Geordie or a more refined standard English with a Newcastle accent.
 Don’t ask me for RP!
 All voice overs are recorded, broadcast standard, in my home studio with a very fast turn around.

-My voice has recently been used for an interactive quiz in the Lost Dialects department at THE WORD -
+My voice has recently been used for an animated film The Byker Lion and in an interactive quiz in the Lost Dialects department at THE WORD -

 The Fairly Truthful